 Last week, the House voted to pass the Build Back Better Act, which included historic provisions to make the Child Tax Credit permanently refundable and ensure immigrant children will also be eligible.

 The bill extends the Child Tax Credit for another year and makes it permanently refundable, which means that moving forward, the credit will remain available to caregivers who did not file taxes due to lack of income.
 It would also allow immigrant children with Individual Taxpayer Identification Numbers (ITINs) to qualify for the CTC.

-Even prior to the pandemic, over 10 million children lived in poverty and in New York State that number hovered at 700,000 children.
+Even prior to the pandemic, approximately 700,000 children in New York State lived in poverty.
 Since March 2020, that number has only grown because of the pandemic and related economic decline.
-Caregivers in these families go to bed each night not knowing where breakfast will come from the next day or how they will protect their children from eviction.

-Join us in urging Congress to build on these important reforms and establish a permanent child allowance to help families meet basic and essential needs.
+Join us in urging New York’s Senators to build on these important reforms and establish a permanent child allowance to help families meet basic and essential needs.